Fleas and Ticks: Get Rid of Them Without Poisons

 - "All Natural" on the label does not necessarily mean "non-toxic"

-These products are all manufactured and marketed by "trusted" names in the pet industry, that cannot be mentioned at this time due to ongoing legal issues.
+These products are all manufactured and marketed by "trusted" names in the pet industry, which brands cannot be mentioned at this time due to ongoing legal issues.
+However, the NRDC has compiled a comprehensive table of all the products it has tested.

-The terms "natural," or "all natural" are little but marketing ploys, and are widely misued and misleading.
+The terms "natural," or "all natural" are little but marketing ploys, and are widely misused and misleading.
 After all, arsenic is natural, but hardly harmless.

 What Ingredients Cause the Trouble?